paytm/resizer/README.md

 This will create $GOPATH/bin/resizer, which is an http server.

 Before running resizer binary, make sure to create a config file (in CWD or in /etc).
-Here's a sample
+There's a sample config in cfg/

 ~~~
 [Server]